-Egyptian Motorcycles industry felt down 33% in the first nine months of the 2019 due to the collapse (from April) of the tuk tuk segment, hit by the introduction of a new regulations.
+Egyptian Motorcycles industry felt down 34% in the 2019 continuing on the negative pathway started few years ago.
+Indeed the market had been penalized by increased price due to high inflation and new duties which killed the relevant rickshaw segment.
 The motorcycles segment has been moderately positive with Bajaj as market leader ahead of Honda.

-One of the largest Motorcycles market in Africa is in Egypt.
-In recent years the market followed an upside down trend hit by several adjustments taken by governments aiming to limit the import and sustain the local production and eventually the export (currently at negligible level).
+In recent years the market followed an upside-down trend hit by several adjustments taken by governments aiming to limit the import and sustain the local production and eventually the export (currently at negligible level).

-Data available regard over 50 cc engines, while estimate of the small moped, dominated by hundred thousand vehicles imported from China, is over 200.000 units (in the 2018).
+Data available regard over 50 cc engines, while the best estimate for the small moped, dominated by hundred thousand vehicles imported from China, is around 200.000 units annually.

-The market leader is – by far – the Indian Bajaj Auto with 98.123 sales in the first nine months of the 2019 (including motorcycles, tricycles and rickshaw) despite sales declined by 31.1.%.
+The market leader is – by far – the Indian Bajaj Auto with 47.8% of market share in the 2019, when a robust increase in the two-wheeler sales was not enought to balance the drop of rickshaw segment.
 The best-selling models is the Boxer 150, produced locally in partnership with the strong Egyptian distributors.

-In second place there is Honda and the third is Hero, ahead of Kymco which produced locally since the 2015 and SYM.
+In second place there is Honda ahead of Kymco which produced locally since the 2015 and SYM.